sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Metafont logo font
+Short desc    : Metafont logo font
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : These fonts were created in Metafont by Knuth, for his own
+Descript     : These fonts were created in Metafont by Knuth, for his own
              : publications.
 At some stage, the letters 'P' and 'S' were
              : added, so that the MetaPost logo could also be expressed.
 The
              : fonts were originally issued (of course) as Metafont source;